 Lyon County Jail

 You may have friends, relatives, or your attorney call (507) 532-8973 and leave a message for you.
+This is not a private message line.
 It is your responsibility to get your messages and return the calls.
 The Jail will not accept collect calls, nor will staff pass messages to inmates.

 The Roles of Jails in Communities: